nushell/nushell.github.io/book/dataframes.md

 0,10,0.0,9.0,c,c,b,zero
 ```

-Save the file however you want to, for the sake of these examples the file will
+Save the file and name it however you want to, for the sake of these examples
-be called `test_small.csv`.
+the file will be called `test_small.csv`.

 Now, to read that file as a dataframe use the `dataframe load` command like
 this: